Loren Lester: Stage

 Lester has starred in dozens of plays and musicals.
 Currently living in New York, he was seen frequently in the Los Angeles theatre scene at venues such as The Pasadena Playhouse in Noël Coward’s Fallen Angels.
 He is also a graduate of the Occidental College theatre department.

+Podcast

+In March 2023, Lester was announced to have been cast as the superhero Michael Kern / No/One in the Massive-Verse, first playing the character in the podcast series Who Is NO/ONE?.

 Personal life

 Lester and his wife, Kelly, also an actress and daughter of Peter Mark Richman, have three daughters: Jenny, Lily, and Julia.